platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 ## Upgrade to PHP 8

 To make a PHP-based site run faster, the first step is to upgrade the PHP version.
-Upgrading a PHP version might require changes on your app.
+Upgrading the PHP version might require changes to your app.
 For more details and recommendation, see the [PHP migration guides](https://www.php.net/manual/en/migration81.php).

 To change your PHP version, change the [`type` in your app configuration](../../create-apps/app-reference.md#example-configuration).